antellgc/HIV-Tat-Neuro/README.md

 # HIV-Tat-Neuro
+Ph.D.
 Thesis Research.
 Sequence analysis of HIV-1 and statistical modeling of neurocognitive impairment.

 ### Chapter 4
 ### Identification of Subtype B Tat variants that associate with HIV cognitive impairment